testchat68/image_cropper/README.md

-Simple PGN (Screenshots) and JPG cropper for linux mint 22.2 Please see the pictures: Crop 1, Crop 2, Crop 3, Crop 4.
+Simple PNG, JPG and WebP cropper for Linux Mint 22.2

+Please see the pictures: Crop 1, Crop 2, Crop 3, Crop 4.

+=== Installation ===

-Put the file cropper.py in HOME directory
+1. Put the file "cropper.py" in your HOME directory.
-Right mouse button on the file/Properties/Permissions and check all EXECUTE boxes.
+2. Right-click on cropper.py → Properties → Permissions → check all "Execute" boxes.

-Put the file cropper.desktop on Desktop and do the same: Right mouse button on the file/Properties/Permissions and check all EXECUTE boxes.
+3. There are TWO different .desktop files:

+   - File 1: "cropper.desktop"
+     → Put this one on your Desktop
+     → Right-click → Properties → Permissions → check all "Execute" boxes

+4. Open Terminal and run these two commands:

-Type in terminal: sudo apt install python3-pil.imagetk Type in terminal: sudo apt install python3-pillow That's it.
-You can use the program.
+sudo apt install python3-pillow sudo apt install python3-pil.imagetk

+That's it.
+You can now use the program from the Desktop shortcut.

-END 1
-To add Cropper in to context menu (open by ...), (picture: Crop 4.png), do the next:
-Go to Home and click on empty space with right mouse button and check: Show All Hidden Files Go to Home/.local/share/applications
-Cut and paste the file: Cropper (leave Cropper only).desktop Rename to: Cropper
-This means - delete the text: (leave Cropper only) type in terminal: chmod +x ~/.local/share/applications/cropper.desktop type in terminal: update-desktop-database ~/.local/share/applications/ That's it - now when you press with right mouse button on any picture you will see the option: Open with cropper Forever Free for use by everyone: private and/or public and/or business.
+=== Add to "Open With" context menu ===

+1. Go to your Home folder.
+2. Right-click on empty space → check "Show Hidden Files".
+3. Go to the folder: .local/share/applications
+4.There are TWO different .desktop files:

+   - File 2: "cropper-openwith.desktop"
+     → This one is for the context menu ("Open with")

+6. Copy the file "cropper-openwith.desktop" into this folder.
+7. Rename it to: cropper.desktop
+8. Open Terminal and run:

+chmod +x ~/.local/share/applications/cropper.desktop
+update-desktop-database ~/.local/share/applications/

+Done.
+Now when you right-click on any image you will see "Open with Cropper".

+=== License ===

+Forever free for everyone — private, public and business use.
-You are free to use as it is or change anything.
+You are free to use it as is or modify it.

-Any issues or questions: good.vibes.github@gmail.com END 2
+Any issues or questions: good.vibes.github@gmail.com